 Your transcript, so I can comment on your overall preparation.

 A list of things that I shouldn't forget about you.
 This isn't required.
 But it's wise: if you've done 5 great things with me, there's a risk that only 3 of them will come to mind when I go to write the letter.
 Especially if you are such a wizard that you made something look easy and I never even knew how hard it was.
 Or if you helped other students make progress.
-So please do jog my memory—just send me an email or doc with some ideas for what I might talk about.
+So please do jog my memory—just send me a brief email with some ideas for what I might talk about.
 Of course, I will write my own letter in my own words!
 So don't worry about the phrasing!

 A list of places you're applying, with deadlines.
 If you let me know about this early enough, I can suggest other places.
 (E.g., check out the full Answer Wiki here.)
 Most great advisors don't get enough strong applications: applicants only think of a few schools they've heard of, but there are great advisors scattered all over the country and beyond the country, just waiting to hear from you.